Published: Oct 28, 2019, Updated: Nov 01, 2022

 This question is asked by Australian travelers.
 A good behaviour bond is a non-custodial sentence where if no further crimes are committed, the offender is spared jail time after a set period.
 Potential ESTA applicants will need to truthfully answer the questions on the nature of their criminal history, as well as drug possession and usage history.
 Therefore, having a good behaviour bond does not technically change the circumstances of an ESTA applicant, however, if an ESTA is denied, having a good behaviour bond would help establish Good Moral Character (GMC) when applying for a U.S. visa.

 No, an approved ESTA or valid U.S. visa is required to enter the United States.
-In most instances, you will not be able to board an aircraft or sea vessel without an approved ESTA or valid visa.
-If you travel to the U.S. by land, you will not need an ESTA but upon crossing the border you will need to complete an I-94 / I-94W form.
+In most instances, you will not be able to board an aircraft, sea vessel, or drive through the U.S. border, without an approved ESTA or valid visa.

 If CBP discovers you lied on an ESTA form, your application will be denied within 72 hours of submission.
 Furthermore, you will likely have your ESTA denied even if it was previously approved.
 In many situations, your ESTA may be approved and then denied without notice or explanation.
 CBP reserves the right to revoke an ESTA at any time.
 ESTA applicants waive their right to an appeal of a denied travel authorization as part of applying to enter the United States under the Visa Waiver Program.

 Getting an ESTA with a criminal history requires different considerations based on the circumstances of the applicant.
 Always answer the questions to the best of your ability and in a manner that is aligned with the truth.
 If you are denied an ESTA, you may still be eligible to apply for a U.S. visa.
 Visit getting a U.S. visa with a criminal record for more information.